 B. Revenue Bonds

 The government has issued bonds where the government pledged revenues derived from the operation of the utility system to pay the outstanding debt service.
-Revenue bonds are the obligations of the enterprise funds and the amounts outstanding at year end are as follows:
+Revenue bonds are the obligations of the enterprise funds.

 2014 Water Revenue Bonds